negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 5. Making the Presentation

-6. I am assuming we will all presesnt unless one of us can't be there Natalie
+6. I am assuming we will all presesnt unless one of us can't be there:
+Natalie